-The shows were deemed successes.
+The shows were deemed successful.
 The draws were some of the highest any independent wrestling promotion ever achieved at the time.
-Mednik, Puma and NEW decided to move forward and book more regular events at smaller venues and officially form a new brand.
+Mednik, Puma, and NEW decided to move forward.
+They would book more regular events at smaller venues.
+They would officially form a new brand.
 This is how NEW Niagara was born.
-Although NWA Empire continued to run events at this time, the heart of ESW’s spirit jumped to the newly created endeavor.
+Although NWA Empire continued to run events at this time.
+The heart of ESW’s spirit jumped to the newly created endeavor.

-The first NEW Niagara show was held on January 31, 2009, at The Meeting Place in Wheatfield, N.Y.
+The first NEW Niagara show was held on January 31, 2009.
+It was at The Meeting Place in Wheatfield, NY.
 The date was selected as the next NWA Empire event was booked for February.
-Puma advocated for the inaugural show to happen the month before so that anyone that wanted to join NEW Niagara could do so before NWA Empire’s next event.
-Due to the wrestling political landscape in the Buffalo, N.Y. area at this time, wrestlers could only work for one of the companies in the area and not others.
+Puma advocated for the inaugural show to happen the month before.
+It was so that anyone that wanted to join NEW Niagara could do so before NWA Empire’s next event.
+Due to the wrestling political landscape in the Buffalo, NY area at this time, wrestlers could only work for one of the companies in the area and not others.
 The majority of the roster were ESW classics such as Puma, Mastiff, Cooper, Thurston, and Grace.
 It was supplemented with NEW talent like Kryptic Keegan and “The Grand Pumpkin” Johnny Swift.

 “I did love those early NEW days,” Puma said.
 “We all had fun we all helped each other.
 There were so many great storylines, promos, and characters to work with such as Caesar’s Legion starting during that era.”

-Through the Spring of 2009, NEW Niagara continued to run at The Meeting Place and St. Matthew’s Lutheran School in North Tonawanda, N.Y.
-During this time-frame, Grace became the NEW Niagara Heavyweight Champion after beating Puma, Mastiff, and Cooper in a four-way match.
+Through the Spring of 2009, NEW Niagara continued to run at The Meeting Place and St. Matthew’s Lutheran School.
+This was in North Tonawanda, NY.
+During this time-frame, Grace became the NEW Niagara Heavyweight Champion.
+It was after beating Puma, Mastiff, and Cooper in a four-way match.
 The bout was set up after the wrestlers were the final four combatants at the conclusion of a rumble match earlier in the night.

 “I was extremely proud of the show with the rumble to determine the final four,” Puma said.
 “The show flowed from start to finish with so many moments and payoffs to our loyal fans.”

 It wasn’t until June 2009 that NEW Niagara ran at the St. Johnsburg Fire Hall.
-This was due to NWA Empire continuing to run there through the beginning of the year until NWA Upstate re-branded to NWA New York and returned to running predominantly in the Rochester area.
+This was due to NWA Empire continuing to run there through the beginning of the year.
+It was until NWA Upstate re-branded to NWA New York and returned to running predominantly in the Rochester area.

 Issues over creative direction and event operations led to NEW splitting from the ESW core.
-NEW Niagara continued for a few months under NEW’s Rochester-based leadership in the first half of 2010 before withdrawing from the Niagara region.
-Meanwhile, Mednik and Puma picked up the pieces once again and reestablished something that did not exist in name, but certainly still permeated in spirit over these last few years.
-They officially brought back the Empire State Wrestling brand.
+NEW Niagara continued for a few months under NEW’s Rochester-based leadership.
+This was in the first half of 2010 before withdrawing from the Niagara region.
+Meanwhile, Mednik and Puma picked up the pieces once again.
+They reestablished something that did not exist in name, but certainly still permeated in spirit over these last few years.
+They officially brought back the Empire State Wrestling brand in part II.